Endometrial Hyperplasia

 Introduction

-The irregular growth of the endometrium results in an abnormal gland-to-stroma ratio and presents in a continuum of the spectrum of changes in the endometrium.
-It involves varying degrees of histopathological complexity and atypical features in the cells and nuclei.
-Endometrial hyperplasia, if not treated, has the propensity to develop into endometrial cancer.[1][2][3]
+This disordered growth of the endometrium results in an abnormal gland-to-stroma ratio involving varying degrees of histopathological complexity and atypical features in the cells and nuclei.
+Endometrial hyperplasia, if untreated, has the propensity to develop into endometrial cancer.
+Strategies for clinical management range from surveillance or progestin therapy to hysterectomy, depending on the risk of progression to or concomitant endometrial cancer and the patient's desire to preserve fertility.[3]

 Etiology